samsieber/tco/README.md

 It's not very smart.

-It doesn't actually verify the function is a tail calling function.

 It only works on free functions (eg. `fn foo(bar: Bar) -> u32` not in an impl block).

 It _can_ have problems with passing a non-copy argument.